Bachelor of Applied Arts - FAQ

 In your first year at NBCCD you will normally be taking the complete Foundation Visual Arts Certificate program, in which all courses are prescribed.
 Following the successful completion of all courses you will apply for admission to an NBCCD Diploma, and again, there are prescribed courses.

-At UNB you have lots of choices but also some required courses (e.g., ARTS 1000).
-Note, however, that many of the upper-level courses you might want to take in your second year at UNB have prerequisites.
-So it is important that you look forward to envision these possibilities when you choose your first-year courses.
-Note also that if you are aiming at topping off your BAA with a Bachelor of Education, it would be to your advantage to take 18ch of courses in a teachable subject.
+At UNB you have lots of choices but also some requirements and one required course (ARTS 1000).
+Note that many of the upper-level courses you might want to take in your second year at UNB have prerequisites.
+It is important that you look forward to envision these possibilities when you choose your first-year courses.
+Note also that if you are planning to take a Bachelor of Education after your BAA, you should check in with the Faculty of Education regarding what teachable courses to take.

 You are assigned advisors in each institution who will help you with your decisions.